makerdao/community/governance/polls/Increase the ilk.hole Parameter for Several Collaterals - November 15, 2021.md

 ---
 # Poll: Increase the ilk.hole Parameter for Several Collaterals - November 15, 2021

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO Community.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO [Risk Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP2).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 15 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**